 BUSINESS CONSIDERATIONS OF SELF-HOSTED WORDPRESS

 Most professional plugins have annual licensing fees for the plugin to continue receiving updates.
 For example, the security plugin “iThemes Security Pro” runs $80/year.
-“BeaverBuilder”, a page builder plugin, runs $199.00 for a ten site license (the smallest license offered).
+“BeaverBuilder”, a page builder plugin, runs $99.00 a site license.
 It is still less expensive than what a custom coder would charge for similar maintenance.
 If you do not pay the license fee, the plugin will still work but will eventually be so out of date with the rest of the system that it might stop working.
 Stale components are also a huge security vulnerability, and some web hosting companies force updates to happen for that reason.

 Notice the adjectives I use before naming the plugins; security and page builder.
 Plugins belong to categories defined by the problem they attempt to solve.
 One question that must be asked is, “what will it cost if we do not solve that problem?”